Gambling And Good Intentions

 is a limit to EVERYTHING.
 It is not an endless pathway to fame and

-fortune.
-There are strict mathematical limits of "chance"
+There are strict mathematical

-in play every time you have a bet.
-They are mostly
+limits of "chance" in play every time you have

-inflexible and if you believe that pure luck - whatever that is -
+that pure luck - whatever that is - is going to guide your every betting

-fairies at the bottom of your garden and that John Howard is going
+garden and that John Howard is going to be Prime Minister of Australia

-to be Prime Minister of Australia again one day.
+again one day.

 A lot of punters find